mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 When reading this, you might ask yourselves, which algorithms (beside template matching), could actually considered *Group 3*.
 Actually, there are a couple.
-In general, all algorithms were the *trainable* part of the algorithm doesn't get us all the way, and post processing steps are required to calculate the final output, can be considered *Group 3*.
+In general, all algorithms where the *trainable* part of the algorithm doesn't get us all the way, and post processing steps are required to calculate the final output, can be considered *Group 3*.
 This would be for example stride detection algorithms that only provide stride candidates that are selected based on further criteria that can be optimized.